Dr. Milton Saier

 Alumnus/Boston University

 Yichi joined the lab in 2017 as an undergrad majoring in Bioinformatics and Environmental Chemistry.
 He developed several programs to help our research efforts in the dry lab.
-As a student, he contributed to several projects and continues to collaborate with the Saier lab.
+As a student, he contributed to several bioinformatics projects.

 BSc.
 Blaine Safir